WelliSolutions/IniFileFormatReverseEngineering/documentation/WritePrivateProfileString.md

 * When writing new keys into a section they will be appended at the end of existing keys.
 * When writing multiple new keys into the section, they are written in chronological order.
 * Existing keys are kept in their original position, even when changing them or adding new keys.
+* The casing of existing keys will be preferred.

 > If this parameter is **NULL**, the entire section, including all entries within the section, is deleted.